So you want to get off the grid and see the world? We don’t blame you, and living in a van is a perfect way to do it.

 We often did our laundry when travelling through Patagonia.
 With dozens of lakes and rivers, water was never in short supply.

-Getting our hands on biodegradable detergent was always our biggest challenge though.
+Getting our hands on biodegradable detergent was always our most significant challenge, though.

 Empty the grey water more than 100 metres away from any water sources.
-Scatter the water rather than pouring, so it doesn’t pool or stream.
+Scatter the water rather than pouring it to avoid it pooling or streaming.

 Read more about the leave no trace guidance on the Leave No Trace website.